RiTA-nlp/ITALIC/README.md

 ## Models used in the paper

+### Hardware settings
+All experiments were conducted on a private workstation with Intel Core i9-10980XE CPU, 1 $\times$ NVIDIA RTX A6000 GPU, 64 GB of RAM running Ubuntu 22.04 LTS.

 ### Parameter settings

 The parameters used for the training of the models are set to allow a fair comparison between the different models and to follow the recommendations of the related literature.
 The parameters are summarized in the following table: